c0nr3f/E88-Pro-Python/README.md

 # Scripts
 ## udp_video_data.py
 This script will process the mjpeg-like stream and modifys it until it can be displayed in opencv.
 Be aware to use the correct ip address of your pc for testing in line 10.
 The port you use doesn't matter.
+Script now includes Haar Cascade Classifier, to find eyes and faces of persons in the live video feed.
 ```
 video.bind(("192.168.4.100", 19797))
 ```